lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Text rendered improved](text_rendered_improved.png)

-As you can see the quality of the rendered text has been improved a lot, you can play with different fonts and sizes and check it by your own.
+As you can see the quality of the rendered text has improved a lot.
+You can play with different fonts and sizes and check it by your own.
 There’s still plenty of room for improvement \(like supporting multiline texts, effects, etc.\), but this will be left as an exercise for the reader.

 You may also notice that we are still able to apply scaling to the text \(we pass a model view matrix in the shader\).
 This may not be needed now for text but it may be useful for other HUD elements.

 We have set up all the infrastructure needed in order to create a HUD for our games.
 Now it is just a matter of creating all the elements that represent relevant information to the user and give them a professional look and feel.

 ## OSX

 If you try to run the samples in this chapter, and the next ones that render text, you may find that the application blocks and nothing is shown in the screen.
-This is due to the fact that AWT and GLFW do get along very well under OSX.
-But, what does it have to do with AWT ?
+This is due to the fact that AWT and GLFW do not get along very well under OSX.
+But, what does it have to do with AWT?
 We are using the `Font` class, which belongs to AWT, and just by instantiating it, AWT gets initialized also.
 In OSX AWT tries to run under the main thread, which is also required by GLFW.
 This is what causes this mess.

 In order to be able to use the `Font` class, GLFW must be initialized before AWT and the samples need to be run in headless mode.
 You need to setup this property before anything gets intialized: